suncoast-devs/handbook/lessons/misc-pedac/index.md

 What adds the most value is **solving problems**.
 We solve these problems in the language of computer code.
-If we are hired to write a company's employee database we are actually being paid to figure out all of the needs they have involving keeping track of employees and to improve that situation through solving the related problems and implementing it in code.
+If we are hired to write a company's employee database we are actually being paid to figure out all of the needs they have that involves keeping track of employees and to improve that situation through solving the related problems and implementing it in code.

 # A formal approach for solving problems